mohdrab01/Web-Develepment-eCommerce-Website-Using-Flask/README.md

 ############################   DRAWBACKS   ############################

-Unable to add an item to cart more than once
+Unable to add an item to cart more than once (Sol: Must change Constraints of DATABASE)

-Cannot place order for items more than once
+Cannot place order for items more than once (Sol: Must change Constraints of DATABASE)

-Cannot delete an item from cart
+Cannot delete an item from cart (Reason: No function available in SQLAlchemy do delete single record...only able to delete whole database)